 One of the most-argued parts of the wedding planning process is the guest list.
 Each guest who gets that golden ticket (i.e. wedding invite!) is carefully considered.
 You both want a range of friends and family who mean a lot to you in attendance.
-So – what do you do when your friends assume they’re invited to your wedding… and they are NOT!
+And of course, each person that is invited, adds to the wedding budget.
+So - what do you do when your friends assume they're invited to your wedding... and they are NOT!

 When friends assume they are invited to your wedding... and they're not

 I know many brides have a lot of anxiety about being unable to invite certain people.
-I mean, you care about your friends, and your friend’s feelings!
-So of course you don’t want people to be hurt that they’ve missed out on coming along.
+You care about your friends, and your friend's feelings!
+So of course you don't want people to be hurt that they've missed out on coming along.
 So imagine the horror of the situation Miss J was in recently:

 "I've just being talking to a sort-of-work-friend who was like 'where's my wedding invite, haha'...
 I'm horrified, she's not invited... she's even talking about having a plus 1!
 What on earth do I do?!

 I posted this to the Facebook page, and as usual my helpful readers had some practical advice.